For whom the bell tolls

 Donne's Meditations concern man's spiritual and social functioning, especially with regard to illness and death.
 They are somewhat mystical and difficult to interpret, especially without the benefit of experience of the nuances of the social and religious sensibilities of a 17th century Englishman.
 It is a testament to Donne's insight that the work contains much that strikes deep chords with people living and dying today.

 There's some debate about what precisely what was meant.
-Some think that Donne was simply pointing out people's mortality and that when a funeral bell was heard it was a reminder that we are nearer death each day, i.e. the bell is tolling for us.
+Some think that Donne was simply pointing out people's mortality and that when a funeral bell was heard it was a reminder that we are nearer death each day, that is, the bell is tolling for us.
 Others view it more mystically and argue that Donne is saying we are all one and that, when one dies, we all die a little.
 This isn't as bleak as it might sound, as the counterpoint would be that there is some part of the living in the dead and that we continue a form of life after death.

 Ernest Hemingway helped to make the phrase commonplace in the language when he chose to use the quotation for the title of his 1940-published book about the Spanish Civil War.
 Hemingway refers back to 'for whom the bells tolls' and to 'no man is an island' to demonstrate and examine his feelings of solidarity with the allied groups fighting the fascists.
 There was a strong feeling amongst many intellectuals around the world at the time that it was a moral duty to fight fascism, which they feared may take root world-wide if not checked.
 This view was given voice later in the well-known poem First They Came for the Jews, attributed to Pastor Martin Niemöller: